tdcoa/tdcsm/docs/cli.md

 ```

 *Notes:*
-1. *command*, and *sub-command* when applicable, offer manipulating a specific functionality as detailed later
-1. Squre brackets indicate optional items
+1. Square brackets indicate optional items
-1. Angular brackets indicate an actual value must be used instead of the literally typing the text within
+1. Angular brackets indicate an actual value must be provided instead of the literally typing the text within
-1. A brief help message can be shown using `-h` or `--help` option and is available for the main utility and for all of its  sub-commands.
+1. A brief help message can be shown using `-h` or `--help` option and can be used with commands and sub-commands

 ## Global Options

-Following two global options can be specified with any sub-commands.
+Following global options can be specified and are applicable to all commands.
 - `--approot` overrides the default current directory as the application root folder
 - `--secrets` specifies the location of `secrets.yaml` file **relative to** the application folder